MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-and-delta-tables.md

 ## Auto discovery of tables

-The Lakehouse explorer provides a tree-like view of the objects in the [!INCLUDE [product-name](../includes/product-name.md)] Lakehouse artifact.
+The Lakehouse explorer provides a tree-like view of the objects in the [!INCLUDE [product-name](../includes/product-name.md)] Lakehouse item.
 It has a key capability of discovering and displaying tables that are described in the metadata repository and in OneLake storage.
 The table references are displayed under the ```Tables``` section of the Lakehouse explorer user interface.
 Auto discovery also applies to tables defined over OneLake shortcuts.

 ### Tables over shortcuts

 [!INCLUDE [product-name](../includes/product-name.md)] Lakehouse supports tables defined over OneLake shortcuts, to provide utmost compatibility and no data movement.
-The following table contains the scenario best-practices for each data artifact type when using it over shortcuts.
+The following table contains the scenario best-practices for each item type when using it over shortcuts.

 |Shortcut destination|Where to create the shortcut|Best practice|
 |---------|---------|---------|